-This 163-acre preserve is an ecological gem of middle Tennessee.
-The property contains a deeply cut valley and steep slopes divided by a tranquil spring-fed stream.
+An ecological gem of middle Tennessee, Taylor Hollow contains a deeply cut valley and steep slopes divided by a tranquil spring-fed stream.
 The hollow provides habitat for numerous aquatic creatures, a small waterfall and a hidden cave.

 The four major habitats represented throughout the preserve contain state endangered plants such as the Blue-eyed Mary (Collinsia verna) and the Ozark Least Trillium (Trillium pusillum var. ozarkanum), and several state threatened plants such as the Michigan Lily (Lilium michiganese) and the Butternut (Juglans cinerea).

 Taylor Hollow supports more than 380 plant species, numerous aquatic creatures and several cave-dwelling animals.
-First noted for its ecological value by Vanderbilt University botanists in 1975, Taylor Hollow was purchased by The Nature Conservancy in 1978, shortly after the first Tennessee office of Conservancy was established.
+First noted for its ecological value by Vanderbilt University botanists in 1975, Taylor Hollow was purchased by TNC in 1978, shortly after opening an office in the state.